Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Experiments

 \section{Experiments}

-We trained three models using both the W2V2-based and the transformer-based architecture: a baseline model without speaker adaptation, a model with ECAPA-TDNN embeddings as auxiliary inputs, and a model that uses x-vectors as auxiliary inputs.
-Each system was tested using clean and augmented (SNRs of 18, 9, and 0) testsets.
+We trained five models for each corpus using both the W2V2 and the transformer architecture: (1) model without speaker adaptation, (2) i-vectors as auxiliary inputs, (3) 192-dimensional ECAPA-TDNN embeddings as auxiliary inputs, (4) 512-dimensional ECAPA-TDNN embeddings as auxiliary inputs, (5) x-vectors as auxiliary inputs.
+Each system was evaluated using clean and augmented (SNRs 18, 9, and 0) test data.

-The left part of Table \ref{tab:results} shows the word error rates (WERs) and improvements relative to the baseline for the W2V2-based models.
-Small but consistent gains were achieved for speaker adaptation with both x-vectors and ECAPA-TDNN embeddings.
-Adaptation with x-vectors outperformed adaptation with ECAPA-TDNN embeddings in terms of relative WER improvement on the Switchboard data, but did not outperform them on the LibriSpeech data.
-Performance gains diminished or turned negative for SNRs 9 and 0.
+The left part of Table \ref{tab:results} shows the word error rates (WERs) and improvements relative to the baseline without speaker adaptation for the W2V2-based models.
+WER improvements were achieved with both x-vectors and ECAPA-TDNN embeddings under all conditions, except at $SNR=0$.
+X-vectors and ECAPA-TDNN embeddings outperformed i-vectors across almost all conditions and datasets.
+X-vectors achieved the largest WER improvements on the Switchboard data, whereas ECAPA-TDNN embeddings were more effective on the LibriSpeech data.
+Performance gains diminished or turned negative for SNRs 9 and 0 across all types of embeddings.
 The largest overall improvement of 6.3\% was achieved on the Callhome portion of Switchboard, when no noise augmentation was applied to the data and x-vectors were used as speaker information.

-The right part of Table \ref{tab:results} shows the ASR results with and without speaker adaptation for the transformer models.
-WER improvements increased with smaller SNRs, i.e., larger performance gains were achieved, when more noise was added to the test data.
-X-vectors often outperformed ECAPA-TDNN embeddings as auxiliary features in terms of relative WER changes under strong noise conditions ($SNR\geq9$).
-The largest overall performance gain of 14.5\% was also achieved on the Callhome portion of Switchboard with x-vectors as auxiliary features, but in this case at an SNR of 0.
-The results for ECAPA-TDNN embeddings and x-vector embeddings were inconsistent, when no noise was added to the testdata.
-Speaker adaptation with the x-vector system yielded negative improvement rates for all three Switchboard testsets and the \textit{test-other} set of LibriSpeech, whereas adaptation with ECAPA-TDNN features only turned negative on the \textit{test-other} set of LibriSpeech.

-A direct comparison between the left and the right part of Table \ref{tab:results} shows that the W2V2-based system yielded consistently lower WERs than the transformer-based system.